akka/akka/akka-docs/src/main/paradox/scala/remoting.md

 the other (the "server").

 Note that if TLS is enabled with mutual authentication there is still a risk that an attacker can gain access to a valid certificate by compromising any node with certificates issued by the same internal PKI tree.
+To limit this risk hostname validation can be enabled.
+This requires the certificates to be host specific and contain at least one Subject Alternative Name.

 See also a description of the settings in the @ref:[Remote Configuration](remoting.md#remote-configuration) section.